 Ratio estimates are also computed for many items.
 For example, beef cows can be estimated as a percent of total inventory.
 Ratio estimates use the reweighted estimator described above for the numerator and denominator.
-Both the numerator and denominator must be reported in order for that record to be used in the ratio estimator.
+Both the numerator and denominator must be complete for that record to be included in the ratio estimator.